 Art therapy is a form of psychotherapy enabling patients to explore feelings and emotions which are difficult to express in words.
 Art therapy has exceptional value in improving the psychological well-being of patients suffering life-limiting illness who struggle with negative emotions.

-East Cheshire Hospice
+Charity information: East Cheshire Hospice

 The diagnosis of a life-limiting condition can be traumatic, provoking devastating emotional/psychological effects.
 Apart from distressing physical symptoms, the illness also removes the sense of control.
 Some conditions can affect the ability to communicate using words as can certain treatments.
 All these factors can trap patients in a downward cycle of acute anxiety, pain and depression which can lead to physical symptoms, impairing the body's ability to tackle the underlying disease.